Visitor Parking Permits

 Information regarding how your personal data may be collected, processed, shared and retained following your application for a permit can be found here.

 Residents who are moving into a property can submit an application as soon as they have proof of residency.
-The application can be submitted in advance of their move into the property so that we can issue a permit in the run-up to their move with the permit being valid from the day of occupancy.
+The application can be submitted in advance of their move into the property so that we can post the permit out to the address a couple of days before the tenancy starts with the permit being valid from the day of occupancy.

 What do I do if I lose my permit or it is stolen?